-The Best Fertilizer for Your Garden
+The Best Fertilizers for Your Garden

 Choose the right fertilizer to keep your garden soil in optimum shape and your plants healthy.

-Garden plants need nutrients to grow well and stay healthy.
+Garden plants need nutrients to grow and remain healthy.
 Adequate soil fertility is as important to plants as a healthy diet is to animals and people.
 The more you garden, the more important it is to understand soil nutrients and to use—at the right time and in the right proportion—the right fertilizer to supplement your soil.

 - BEST ALL AROUND: Jobe’s Organics All Purpose Granular Fertilizer